Clara Lipson, Founder & Executive Director

 Shruthi Jayaram, currently works at Cornerstone Research, New York.

-Kathryn Glynn-Broderick, currently works at the Office of Financial Empowerment, New York
+Kathryn Glynn-Broderick, is currently Manager, Research, Monitoring & Evaluation at Women’s World Banking, and previously worked in the Office of Financial Empowerment, New York.